d-loki/docker-symfony/README.md

 * `db`: This is the MySQL database container (can be changed to postgresql or whatever in `docker-compose.yml` file),
 * `php`: This is the PHP-FPM container including the application volume mounted on,
 * `nginx`: This is the Nginx webserver container in which php volumes are mounted too,
-* `elasticsearch`: This is the Elasticsearch server used to store our web server and application logs,
-* `logstash`: This is the Logstash tool from Elastic Stack that allows to read logs and send them into our Elasticsearch server,
-* `kibana`: This is the Kibana UI that is used to render logs and create beautiful dashboards.

 This results in the following running containers: